 While all of the above provide solid reasons for why more chiropractors are buying a chiropractic practice than ever before, there are a few financing factors that are also contributing to this trend.

 In decades past, bank loans for buying a chiropractic practice were difficult or non-existent.
 These days, a lot has changed.
-And more specifically, things have become exponentially better for buyers looking to finance a practice purchase since the start of 2018.
-(Consequently, these changes have also benefitted those looking to SELL their practice, as it is now easier for buyers to get money to buy!)
+And more specifically, things have become exponentially better for buyers looking to finance a practice purchase for the last several years — and with a BIG UPDATE in 2023.
+With Seller financing, it is now possible to get an SBA loan to purchase with a downpayment as little as $0 — see our post here –> Zero Down Chiropractic Practices for Sale: How the New SBA Rules Can Go In Your Favor.

 Before you get too excited about buying a practice, just because things are better, does not mean they are simple.